-Under section 6 of the Road Transport (Safety and Traffic Management) Act it is an offence in the ACT to drive a motor vehicle negligently on a road or a road related area.
-There is quite a low threshold for proving negligent driving and it requires a subjective judgment.
-In determining whether or not a person was driving negligently, the court must take into account the nature, condition and use of the area, as well as the amount of traffic that would be expected to be on that area at that time.
+Under section 6 of the Road Transport (Safety and Traffic Management) Act 1999 it is an offence in the ACT to drive a motor vehicle negligently on a road or a road related area.
+There is a low threshold for proving negligent driving and it requires a subjective judgment.
+The court must take into account the nature, condition and use of the area, as well as the amount of traffic that would be expected to be in that area at that time.

 Negligent driving charges